How to Download and Set Up Microsoft Entra Connect

 • Your domain controller must be writable, read-only domain controllers (RODC) are not supported

-• Ideally, Azure AD Connect should be installed on a dedicated domain-joined server, but you can also install it on your domain controller (Windows Server 2016 or later with Desktop Experience is required for Azure AD Connect V2)
+• Ideally, Microsoft Entra Connect should be installed on a dedicated domain-joined server, but you can also install it on your domain controller (Windows Server 2016 or later with Desktop Experience is required for Microsoft Entra Connect)

-• AD and AAD accounts for your Azure AD Connect server.
+• AD and Microsoft Entra ID accounts for your Microsoft Entra Connect server.
 Microsoft differentiates accounts used for operating Azure AD Connect and those used for its installation and configuration.

-For this guide, we’ll simply use a Global Administrator account for the Azure AD tenant and a member of the AD Enterprise Admins group for the AD connectivity.
+For this guide, we’ll simply use a Global Administrator account for the Microsoft Entra ID tenant and a member of the AD Enterprise Admins group for the AD connectivity.
 In your production environments, make sure you use dedicated accounts that cover just the minimum permissions required for your situation and keep your password safe.
-See Microsoft’s Azure AD Connect: Accounts and permissions support page for full details.
+See Microsoft’s Microsoft Entra Connect: Accounts and permissions support page for full details.

-The first thing we’ll need to do is download the Azure AD Connect installer.
+The first thing we’ll need to do is download the Microsoft Entra Connect installer.
 Here’s how to proceed.

 • Log into your Azure Portal